dsrichard97/IowaSales/README.md

   <h2>Lessons Learned and Recommendation</h2>
   <p>
     <ul>
       <li>During this project, I acquired valuable skills in utilizing SQL reports and crafting interactive dashboards.
-The initial step involved extracting relevant data from a stored database to generate ** Liquor Sales and Visualizations ** .
+The initial step involved extracting relevant data from a stored database to generate <b>Liquor Sales and Visualizations</b>.
 A significant insight from this endeavor was the focus on daily sales across most dashboards, aligning with the project's objective to present different iterations of the same narrative, akin to dashboard reporting for stakeholders.

 However, it became evident that reducing the dataset could lead to a loss of information in other areas.
 This underscores the delicate balance between data comprehensiveness and specificity, especially in a professional setting where certain features may be prioritized based on managerial feedback and the necessity for continual adjustments.
 The robustness of the data is noteworthy, offering sufficient detail for even a novice to understand. </li>
     </ul>